SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - `Av1ForwardQuantizer.cs:88-236` and `Av1ForwardQuantizer.Operator.cs:98-316` implement the no-matrix
   fast quantizers.
 The rounding factor 64 agrees with `av1/encoder/av1_quantize.c:609-651` at sharpness zero;
   the regular quantizer's factor 48 is not evidence of a fast-quantizer rounding defect.
-The managed path does not implement the reference's sharpness adjustment, regular quantizer, or quantization-matrix policy.
+The managed path still lacks the complete quantizer-selection/optimization and quantization-matrix policy.
+Regular quantization with sharpness is now implemented for the motion-winner estimator; its production integration remains open.
 - `Av1TransformBlockEncoder.cs:1175-1225` always ends lossy coefficient selection at fast quantization.
   Reference `av1/encoder/tx_search.c:2064-2391` derives trellis eligibility from segment, evaluation stage, normalized residual energy, and transformed SATD; chooses fast or regular quantization; measures coefficient